Reda-BELHAJ/OverTheWire/Bandit/Bandit0-9/Level1.md

 The ***host*** to which you need to connect is *bandit.labs.overthewire.org*, on ***port*** 2220.
 The ***username*** is *bandit1* and the ***password*** is the text from readme [Part 1](https://github.com/Reda-BELHAJ/OverTheWire/blob/main/Bandit/Bandit0-9/Level1.md#part-i).

-1. Enter the following command in your Terminal/ CMD/ PowerShell/ Cygwin Terminal /... :
+1. Enter the following command:

 ```bash
 	ssh bandit.labs.overthewire.org -p 2220 -l bandit1